akashmehra/aws/README.md

 Code to interact with AWS EC2.
 Using boto and fabric for aws and remote host management.
 <br>
-Let's you launch multiple instances across regions using EC2.
+Let's you launch multiple EC2 instances across regions.
 <br>
 ## Steps to Run:
 <br>